 The Kul-Bas Exploration and Production Contract was signed between Kul-Bas and the MEMR on November 11, 2005.
 This contract, which is for a period of 25 years (unless extended by mutual agreement of the parties), with an initial six year exploration period and a 19 year production period, grants Kul-Bas with exploration and production rights over approximately 2,688,695 acres (10,881 km2) surrounding the Akkulka Block.
-Pursuant to the Kul-Bas Exploration and Production Contract, 20% of the area is to be relinquished at the end of the second year of the contract, with 20% to be relinquished annually thereafter up to the end of the six year exploration period, except with respect to areas in which a commercial discovery is made as this contract grants Kul-Bas an exclusive right to proceed to the production period where it has made a commercial discovery.
+Pursuant to the Kul-Bas Exploration and Production Contract, 20% of the area is to be relinquished at the end of the second year of the contract, with 20% to be relinquished annually thereafter up to the end of the six year exploration period, except with respect to combined exploration and production contracts (which mainly only contain a work program for exploration and not production) for areas in which a commercial discovery is made as this contract grants Kul-Bas an exclusive right to proceed to the production period where it has made a commercial discovery.

-The work program on this area amounts to a total of US\$7,700,000 over the initial six year exploration period, with a US\$160,000 commitment in 2006, a US\$940,000 commitment for 2007 and a US\$3,000,000 commitment for 2008.
+The work program on this area amounts to a total of approximately US\$7,700,000 over the initial six year exploration period, with a US\$160,000 commitment in 2006, a US\$940,000 commitment for 2007 and a US\$3,000,000 commitment for 2008.
 To March 31, 2007, US\$550,000 has been spent on work commitments under the contract.
 The royalty payable can range from 4% to 6% depending on the size of the deposit and will be set 30 days before production commences.
-Pursuant to the contract, Kul-Bas must also reimburse the Kazakh government for approximately US\$3,200,000 in historical costs, to be paid within ten years following commencement of production, by way of equal quarterly instalments.
+Pursuant to the contract, Kul-Bas must also reimburse the Kazakh government for approximately US\$3,280,000 in historical costs, to be paid within ten years following commencement of production, by way of equal quarterly instalments.
 In addition, during the initial six year exploration period, Kul-Bas is required to invest US\$10,000 annually into the socio-economic development of the region in co-ordination with the local government.